worldpiececomputer-blairmunroakusa/summer2021-timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/campaignprofilev2.md

 **~ You are unwell.**

 I know.
-That's why I am asking for help.
+I am asking for help.

 **~~~~~~~~~~~~~~~~~~~~~~~~~~~~**